Upsell marketing can dramatically boost the lifetime value of your customers. Get started with this primer on upsell best practices and examples.

 A/B testing is a really useful way to compare how two slightly different upsell messages perform at a particular point in the customer journey, for a particular segment of customers.

-Automate customer service
+7. Automate your customer service

 A positive customer service is key to the success of your upsell strategy.
 Automating aspects of customer support – for instance, using a keyword chatbot or AI chatbot to handle frequently asked questions (FAQs) – frees up agents to focus on upsell opportunities.